Specifies the custom prompt content for one of the

 Response format

 The generated response for each ask-anything prompt will have no particular structure.
 For the scenarios where the response should be structured in a predefined way, we can use the response format feature to specify a JSON Schema to parse the response against.
+To activate the response format feature, we need to specify theask0Format

 , ask1Format